learncloudhub/100-days-of-mlops/README.md

 ## 🎯 Goal

-Complete the entire **100 Days of MLOps Challenge** while documenting everything I learn through notes, labs, and hands-on practice.
+Complete some of **100 Days of MLOps Challenge** while documenting everything I learn through notes, labs, and hands-on practice.

 ## 📝 Notes